Staff & Advisory Group

 Science Curator for TED, former Environment & Energy Editor at Scientific American, author of “The Unnatural World” published by Simon and Schuster, and PBS documentary host

-Strategic adviser for environmental and science journalism at the National Geographic Society.
+Director of the Initiative on Communication Innovation & Impact at Columbia Earth Institute.
 Previously, he spent more than 30 years covering climate change and other sustainability challenges, mostly for the New York Times.

 Prachi Patel is a Pittsburgh-based freelance journalist who writes about energy, materials science, nanotechnology, biotechnology, and computing.
 Writes for Scientific American, IEEE Spectrum, Chemical & Engineering News, and MRS Bulletin.
 Find her at www.lekh.org.